 The allocation of federal resources to address community needs is prioritized, in part, by two-year funding priorities approved by the City Council prior to the start of the application process.
 Very few projects or programs approved for funding are geographic-based and most of the funding is used to support low-income persons directly and/or the provision of affordable housing.

 A small amount of CDBG funds (\$100,000) has been set aside to establish a CDBG Public Facilities Fund to support community development activities that facilitate neighborhood improvements such as street-related improvements to include the installation of curb cuts in lower-to moderate-income areas.
 All programs and projects must be consistent with CDBG; and HOME, and any other funding source regulations and requirements as applicable.

-CDBG projects must meet one of three major criteria: (1) benefitting lowerincome persons, (2) removing blight, or (3) meeting an urgent need.
+CDBG projects must meet one of three major criteria: (1) benefitting lower- income persons, (2) removing blight, or (3) meeting an urgent need.
 HOME projects must provide housing or assist in housing for low-income persons.
-The Funding Priorities include: (1) General, (2) Setasides, (3) Housing, (4) Community Development, (5) Economic Development, and (6) Human Services.
-Housing Priorities (CDBG and HOME) Activities are: (a) homeownership programs that benefit lowincome owners with repairs and rehabilitation, (b) programs that assist first-time homebuyers in purchasing a home, (c) maintain and expand affordable rental housing for families and the elderly, and (d) provide supportive housing for homeless and/or special needs individuals and families that may include emergency and transitional shelters, and special needs housing with support services.
-In furtherance of these efforts, maintain minimum output levels for the City's low-income housing programs: single family homeowner-occupied rehabilitation loan program (CDBG), single family rehabilitation grant and loan programs (CDBG), and Down Payment Assistance for first-time home buyers (HOME).
-Community Development Priorities (CDBG only) Activities that support neighborhood improvements for lower-income residents whose income does not exceed 80% of the area median income (AMI), as defined by HUD.
-Such activities may include: (a) payment of LID assessments for lowerincome homeowners, (b) street-related improvements such as installing curb cuts in low-to moderateincome neighborhoods, (c) eligible neighborhood innovative grant projects and (d) public facilities.
+The Funding Priorities include: (1) General, (2) Set-asides, (3) Housing, (4) Community Development, (5) Economic Development, and (6) Human Services.

+Housing Priorities (CDBG and HOME) Activities are: (a) homeownership programs that benefit low-income owners with repairs and rehabilitation, (b) programs that assist first-time homebuyers in purchasing a home, (c) maintain and expand affordable rental housing for families and the elderly, and (d) provide supportive housing for homeless and/or special needs individuals and families that may include emergency and transitional shelters, and special needs housing with support services.

+To further these efforts, funding will maintain minimum output levels for the City's low-income housing programs: single family homeowner-occupied rehabilitation loan program (CDBG), single family rehabilitation grant and loan programs (CDBG), and Down Payment Assistance for first-time home buyers (HOME).

+Community Development Priorities (CDBG only) Activities support neighborhood improvements for lower-income residents whose income does not exceed 80% of the area median income (AMI), as defined by HUD.
+Such activities may include: (a) payment of LID assessments for lower-income homeowners, (b) street-related improvements such as installing curb cuts in low-to moderate-income neighborhoods, (c) eligible neighborhood innovative grant projects and (d) public facilities.

 Economic Development Priorities (CDBG only) help increase jobs and business opportunities such as: (a) creation or retention of jobs for lower-income persons, (b) business services that support lower-income neighborhood and/or lower-income groups, and (c) financial and technical assistance for disadvantaged persons who own or plan to start a business, and (d) revitalization of blighted or lower-income business districts through historic preservation, conservation actions, and neighborhood economic development.

-Human Services Priorities (CDBG): Human services funding priorities align with federal HEARTH legislation and respond to changes in ESG regulations.
+Human Services Priorities (CDBG) align with federal HEARTH legislation and respond to changes in ESG regulations.
 CDBG funds remain targeted toward low- and moderate-income persons, with a new emphasis on stabilization services that support individuals and families to move toward housing and economic stability.
 A category for youth stabilization services was added to reflect the local priority to provide services to unaccompanied youth who are at risk for or are currently experiencing homelessness.
 ESG funds were re-focused on HUD's new categories of eligible activities, including rapid re-housing.

+Priorities for CARES Act Community Development Block Grant (CDBG-CV) and Emergency Solutions Grant (ESG-CV) funds are to prevent, prepare for, and respond to coronavirus.